GarrettGenz/FestivalMapAPI/README.md

 * virtualenv

 #### How to run app
+* Clone this app to your local destination (desktop on OSX)
 * Ensure you have Homebrew installed
 * Install python3 with `$ brew install python3`
 * Ensure you have virtualenv installed with `$ pip3 install virtualenv`